How Do You Protect Duck Eggs From Predators?

 Do Ducks Eat Their Eggs?

 Sometimes you may be protecting duck eggs from the wrong predators, especially for domesticated ducks.
-It is common for poultry to eat freshly laid eggs except for the geese.
-Instead of having your ducks lay then eat their eggs, you can use the following tips to avoid such scenarios;
+It is common for poultry to eat freshly laid eggs except for geese.
+Instead of having your ducks lay and then eat their eggs, you can use the following tips to avoid such scenarios;

 Ensure to give your ducks a balanced diet with at least 3% calcium in the layer feeds.
 It would be best not to mix layer feeds with chicken scratch as it has more carbohydrates with fewer minerals and proteins.
 Adding them to layer feeds imbalances the calcium making the ducks crave for them, with their nearest source being their laid eggs.
 You can use an oyster shell and provide it to the ducks.
 Ensure they eat as much as possible to quench their calcium needs.
 Even if they overeat, it’s harmless to them.

 Provide enough well-bedded nesting area.
 Sometimes ducks do not break their eggs purposely.
-After breaking, that is when they acquire egg’s taste.
+After breaking, that is when they acquire the egg’s taste.
 Ensure there is ample space nesting space in their pen.
 For example, you can provide one nest for four female ducks.
 It is important to space them, like leaving at least two inches of wood separating one nest from the other.
 Ensure they are large enough since larger ducks tend to clumsiness on eggs compared t smaller duck breeds.

 Separate offending and angry ducks and provide the rest with something to play with.
 Angry and offending ducks could break dozens of eggs in a day by picking up fights with others.
 They can also damage the eggs on purpose.
 Such ducks should live separately from others.
 In other cases, ducks break their eggs due to boredom.
-You can use chunks of lettuce, carrots, beetroots, potatoes, and cabbage for them to play with instead of the eggs.
+You can use chunks of lettuce, carrots, beetroots, potatoes, and cabbage for them to play with instead of eggs.
 Most eggs break during rolling and playing and get eaten by the ducks.

 Remove any broken eggs from the ducks.
 Also, avoid tossing back broken eggshells to them.
 Once they taste the eggs, they develop an intentionally breaking and eating them.
 Some people used to put hot pepper on the eggshell.
 When the ducks feel the tanginess, they avoid even the broken ones.